pololu/high-power-stepper-driver-arduino/README.md

 The SDATO pin is only needed if you want to read information back from the stepper driver.
-Since the motor can be stepped and its direction changed using the SPI interface, it is possible to use the driver without connecting the STEP and DIR pins, but the example program uses the pins and expects them to be connected.
+Since the motor can be stepped and its direction changed using the SPI interface, it is possible to use the driver without connecting the STEP and DIR pins, and they are not used in every example.

 The SPI pins (MOSI, MISO, and SCK) on Arduino-compatible boards are sometimes not labeled.
 You should refer to the documentation for your particular board